 Are you looking for a date idea, things to do in Charlotte or a free event for the family?
 Check out the Duke Mansion Gardens.
 They have been on my date idea list for a while now.
 A reminder popped up on my calendar Friday night and we decided to give it a try first thing Saturday morning.

-The 4.5+ acres of Southern gardens are located at Duke Mansion, 400 Hermitage Road in Charlotte.
+The 4.5+ acres of Southern gardens are located at Duke Mansion Bed and Breakfast, 400 Hermitage Road in Charlotte.
 They are open to the public for free during daylight hours.
 Just be sure to call the front desk ahead of time.
 There might be a private function and there won’t be access to the gardens.
 The number to call is 704-417-4000.

 I took my own advice and called the night before.
 Unfortunately, no one answered.
 We took our chances and arrived bright and early at 9AM.
 There was a bridal party in the lobby for a wedding that day.
 Thankfully, our early morning idea was perfect as the gardens were available.